The Latest: Castile’s girlfriend describes ‘nightmare’

-Diamond Reynolds spoke with The Associated Press before an event marking Thursday’s one-year anniversary of Castile’s shooting.
+Diamond Reynolds spoke with The Associated Press before an event marking Thursday’s anniversary of Castile’s shooting.

 St. Anthony police officer Jeronimo Yanez was acquitted of manslaughter and other charges last month for killing Castile and firing bullets that nearly missed Reynolds and her then-4-year-old daughter.

 Reynolds says her daughter is “doing great,” but that she’s still alarmed when she hears sirens or sees police.

 Reynolds says she doesn’t know what she’ll do with her life moving forward, but says it will be whatever’s in the best interest of her child.

 A few people have gathered at the side of the busy street where school cafeteria worker Philando Castile was fatally shot by a Minnesota police officer a year ago.

 One woman stopped to drop off flowers.
 Others stopped to take photos of the memorial to Castile near the Minnesota State Fairgrounds in the St. Paul suburb of Falcon Heights on a sunny, hot afternoon.
 A makeshift sign for “Philando Castile Memorial Avenue” was attached to a pole above a sign reading “LOVE.”